GLYCAM-Web/gmml/README.md

+# Unless you are a GLYCAM-Web developer, you probably want GMML2, see here: https://github.com/GLYCAM-Web/gmml2

 # GMML
 The GLYCAM Molecular Modeling Library (GMML) can be used as a library accessed by GEMS (GLYCAM Extensible Modeling Script).